ysh329/kaggle-cervical-cancer-screening-classification/README.md

 ```

-## 2. Fine-tune from pre-trained model
+## 2. Fine-tune from Pre-Trained Model

 Although results of training `inception-ResNet-v2` and `ResNet` from scratch are good, but I found the results from fine-tuning pre-trained models (based on ImageNet data set) are better.

-### 2.1 Easily Over-fitting and Great ResNet Model
+### 2.1 Easily Over-Fitting and Great ResNet Model

 * I fine-tuned `ResNet-18`, `ResNet-34`, `ResNet-50`, `ResNet-101`, `ResNet-152`, `ResNet-200`, `ResNeXt-50`, `ResNeXt-101` models.
 * It's very easily over-fitting to fine-tuning on pre-trained model.
 After three or four epoch, model have apparently over-fitting evidence.